bytebase/bytebase.com-old/content/blog/bytebase-github-technology-partner.md

 ![gitops-bytebase](/static/blog/bytebase-github-technology-partner/gitops-bytebase.webp)

-Bytebase and GitHub will continue to work together to provide the ultimate database development experience for developers.
+To learn how to leverage version control system like GitHub to codify the entire database development workflow, please check out [Streamline Database Change Management for TiDB Cloud with Bytebase](/blog/streamline-database-change-management-for-tidb-cloud-with-bytebase).